standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 that,” said Theresa.
 “We miss what we give most to, the most.”

-{49}“I do not,” said Emily.
+“I do not,” said Emily.
 “I should miss him the less for that.
 But I should miss him.
 That is why I want this book to come off, so as to give him a new start of life.
 And I should live in a nice